FISEC: FISEC's history

-2002: The official website of FISEC was created by Stefan Topfl - member of the Technical University of Berlin, Germany.
+2002: The official website of FISEC was created by Stefan Topfl - member of Technische Universität Berlin, Germany.
 The General Assembly was held in Plovdiv and the Food Convention in Faro, Portugal.

 2003: The General Assembly has been organized in April 2003 by the FISEC team Nantes (France) and the Food Convention in the same year was voted to be in Brussels, Belgium.

 During this year the first steps in FISEC's collaboration with other student's non-governmental organizations have been done by its current president Mauro Portela.